Updated January 29, 2025

 Second-based intervals--

-One primary difference between the free plan and the paid plan is the number of charts that can be opened on a single screen.
-TradingView's free plan lets you open one chart, while its paid plans allow up to 8 open charts simultaneously.
+The main difference between the free plan and the paid plan is the number of charts that can be opened on a single screen.
+The free plan lets you open 1 chart, while the paid plans allow up to 8.

-TradingView's free plan offers most of the trading tools that are on the paid plans.
-The only difference is the number of indicators you can use on a single chart.
+TradingView's free plan gives you most of the trading tools available on the paid plans.
+The main difference is the number of indicators you can use on one chart—free plans let you use only 2, while paid plans offer up to 25.

 Alerts